 Perhaps too much to feel.

-just too near to see,
+Just far too near to see,

-that actions speak louder than words?
+That actions speak truer than words.

 And leaving Genesis behind,

-we wait for entropy.
+We wait for distant entropy.

 Inspired by the first mornings of February 2015, the views to the South,